 - During the live competition, participants will have 3 minutes to present their research project and explain the potential impact their project may have.
 Presentations exceeding 3 minutes will be penalised and presentations exceeding 4 minutes will be disqualified.

 - Participants may use one PowerPoint slide to aid their presentation if they wish.

 - Participants may use props with the exception of laboratory equipment and of course, anything deemed potentially dangerous by conference security.

 - Participants must deliver their presentation live; no elements of the presentation can be pre-recorded.

 - A panel of judges will decide the overall competition winner and this decision is final.
 There will also be a prize for audience favourite.

 - Participants must agree to have their presentations shared via video during post-event activities on Breast Cancer Now’s website and social media outlets.

 What the judges will be looking for

-Participants will be scored by a panel of judges the evening of the live competition.
+Our esteemed panel of judges includes renowned scientist Professor Adrian Harris, communications specialist Dr Elaine Vickers and patient advocate Mr John Devereaux.
+Participants will be scored by the panel judges the evening of the live competition.
 Participants will be judged on the following criteria (each weighted equally):

 - Was the presentation creative?